Qumulo/docs/administrator-guide/monitoring-and-metrics/restoring-default-values-cloud-based-nexus-monitoring.md

    ssh admin@{{site.exampleIP0}}
    ```

-1. Log in to Qumulo Core by using the administrative account.
+1. {{site.logIntoWebUI}}by using the administrative account.
 For example:

    ```bash
    qq login -u admin -p mypassword